Geometric G-functions and Atypicality: Introduction

-Let us remark that, in the cases we consider, we often don't expect relations like the ones we construct on the coordinates of $\hat{\gamma}_{s}$ to actually exist for points $s$ which are $p$-adically close to $s_{0}$.
-The reason is that one generally expects special moduli to be in some sense bounded away from singularities in $p$-adic metrics: this is the case for curves and abelian varieties with complex multiplication, all of which have potentially good reduction.
-So instead our construction of non-trivial relations on the coordinates of $\hat{\gamma}^{*}_{s}$ under the (often counterfactual) assumption that $s$ is a special modulus $p$-adically close to $s_{0}$ is to be interpreted as a sort of integrality constraint on $s$.
+Let us remark that, in the cases we consider, we sometimes don't expect relations like the ones we construct on the coordinates of $\hat{\gamma}_{s}$ to actually exist for points $s$ which are $p$-adically close to $s_{0}$.
+The reason is that the there can be constraints on which special moduli are allowed to be close to degeneration points in $p$-adic metrics: this is the case for curves and abelian varieties with complex multiplication, all of which have potentially good reduction.
+In such a case, our construction of non-trivial relations on the coordinates of $\hat{\gamma}^{*}_{s}$ under the (in this case counterfactual) assumption that $s$ is a special modulus $p$-adically close to $s_{0}$ is to be interpreted as a sort of integrality constraint on $s$.
+On the other hand, there are genuine cases where special moduli do come arbitrarily $p$-adically close to boundary divisors, and in these cases the algebraic relations on special moduli reflect the constraints placed on algebraic cycles by $p$-adic vanishing cycle data.